 Today it can be hard to find an authentic Turks and Caicos meal, especially on Providenciales.
 The less-populated islands of North Caicos, Middle Caicos, Salt Cay, and South Caicos are a bit closer to their roots, and old-style dishes are still commonplace.

 If you walk into any of the favorite island restaurants and ask for their signature dish, chances are that the answer will somehow involve conch.

 There are several popular local ways to prepare this giant sea snail, yet it’s likely that it’ll either be breaded and fried “conch fritters”, or served raw as a mixed conch salad.
 Conch salad traditionally incorporates lime juice and vegetables, and the acidic juices ‘cook’ the conch.

 Other seafood definitely also factors in, including fish and lobster.
 Delicious grouper and snapper, either pan-cooked or fried, tends to be the fish dish of choice.

-Lobster does have an August to March season, so you’ll won’t always be able to order it fresh.
+Lobster does have an August to March season, so you won’t always be able to order it fresh.

 As would be expected for a small Caribbean nation, seafood has historically played a primary role in local cuisine.

 Drought-resistant maize, which was dried and ground into what was known as 'hominy' or 'grits', was also raised and was largely used in place of the rice and cereals common today.

 Some food items could also be gathered from the land.
 Giant blue land crabs, common to many of the country’s wetlands, also provided a bit of variance.
 Sea grapes and tamarinds added a bit of tang, and sugar apples were the main source of sweet.

-Johnny cake, a pan baked and slightly sweetened cornbread, largely took the place of wheat breads in the past.
-The name ‘johnny cake’ is derived from “journey cake”, as this baked good preserved well and was a staple for long fishing and
+Johnny cake, a pan-baked and slightly sweetened cornbread, largely took the place of wheat breads in the past.
+The name ‘johnny cake’ is derived from “journey cake”, as this baked good preserved well and was a staple for long fishing and sloop trading trips.